substance/lens/README.md

 # Lens Writer

 Lens Writer is an attempt to build a full-featured scientific writer that is easily customizable and can be integrated into publishing workflows.
-In short: Lens Writer offers you everything you need to produce an article like [this one](http://lens.elifesciences.org/05098/#figures)
+In short: Lens Writer offers you everything you need to produce an article like [this one](http://lens.elifesciences.org/05098/#figures).
+Lens Writer is built with [Substance](http://substance.io).

 # Install